jemmy512/book-notes/Cpp/inside-the-cpp-object-model.md

 3. The Four conditions that default constructor is `nontrivial`:
     1. Member Class Object with Default Constructor.
         * Compiler will generate default constructor for Class object which has ojbect member and without any constructor.
-        * Compiler will expand user defined contructor which not initialized the ojbect member
+        * Compiler will expand user defined contructor which not initialized the object member
     2. Base class with constructor
     3. Class with virutal function
         * The class ethier declares(or inherits) a virtual function
         * The class is derived from an inheritance chain in which one or more base classes are virtual.
         * The following two class `augmentation` occur during compilation:
             1. A virtual function table(`vtbl`) is generated and populated with the address of the active virtual functions for that class.
-            2. Within each class object, an additional pointer member(`vptr`) is synthesized to hold the address of the associated clas vtbl.
+            2. Within each class object, an additional pointer member(`vptr`) is synthesized to hold the address of the associated class vtbl.
     4. Class with a virutal Base class

 4. Summary: